Engrtunze/Klashaasses/README.md

 # Countries Data Assessment Project 🌍

 Welcome to the Countries Data Assessment project!
 This project aims to provide data related to countries, states, cities, and currency conversions.
-Explore and contribute to make it even better! 🚀
+Have fun Exploring! 🚀

 ## Table of Contents